julienlargetpiet/dmenu_all/README.md

            !ssd1/ms

    - You can **directly access** to the file or folder you want specifying "!" at the beginning.
 When it comes to the **history** of directories or files accessed, the behavior is the same as for the command except that the history file is named "regular.txt"

+## Text editor

+   In order to support terminal based text editor such as vim, nvim, nano..., a temporaly file is created named "source_launcher"
+   So edit your .bashrc file and put this at the very top of your .bashrc:

+            if [ -f $HOME/source_launcher ]
+            then

+                  rm $HOME/source_launcher

+                  bash ~/all_media/source_launcher_ex.sh

+            fi

 ## Alias for custom scripts